 Everything about Kashmir is distinct.
 From its food, culture, attire to music and way of living.
 When you travel to Kashmir, be ready to get bowled over by the crisp and cool air.
 And then by the fragrant smell of wild flowers blooming in the meadows.
 Definitely not to miss the mountain smell of pine trees.
 The gurgling Lidder river, and the chill when you walk on snow.
 The lullaby that the buoying shikara will sing you, and the flavours of wazwan.
 Welcome to our very own paradise.
 Let's Bismillah this trip.

--In Gulmarg we take a Gondola ride (at own cost).
+-In Gulmarg you take a Gondola ride (at own cost).
 It is one of the world's highest operating cable cars.
 And will take you to a height of 12293 ft.
 On the top you will be welcomed by snow and the closest one can get to the Pir Panjal range without scaling it.
 Ask your travelpal to describe the stunning view of the snowcapped mountains.

-- We spend the night in houseboats.
+- You spend the night in houseboats.

 You can also visit the river Lidder and sit beside it for hours.
 The gushing waters of the river and the cool breeze will do you good.

-- We also visit an outlet of Himalayan Cheese.
+- You also visit an outlet of Himalayan Cheese.
 It's a local revolution where the Gujjars sell milk to the Dutchman Chris Zandee.
 With the help of locals, he makes Gouda and other varieties of cheese.

 - Breakfast and dinner